 Eva Montealegre is Anne Bonny!
 From the Crow’s Nest in her original play based on the historical figure, Lady Pirate, Anne Bonny.
 I was fortunate to have the experience of working in collaboration with Pulitzer-Prize Winning playwright, Charles Gordone, in his production of Strindberg’s Miss Julie, set in New Orleans.
 I garnered critical acclaim for that and for Jump At The Sun, directed by New York’s Glenda Dickerson.
 I researched, wrote and produced 80 mini documentaries on American History focusing on little known contributions of women and minorities.
 Anne Bonny is my favorite historical personality thus far.

-Eva C. Schegulla publishes under half a dozen names in fiction & nonfiction.
-She is an internationally-produced playwright and radio writer, with work done in New York, Los Angeles, Virginia, London, Edinburgh, and Australia.
-She spent over 20 years working backstage on Broadway and in film and television production.
-She has dozens of short stories and hundreds of articles in print.
-Visit her blog on the writing life, Ink in My Coffee: http://devonellington.wordpress.com to keep up on her novels, plays, digital shorts, and other projects.
+Eva Schegulla is a full-time writer, publishing under half a dozen names in fiction and nonfiction.
+She is an internationally-produced playwright and radio writer, with produced shows in New York, London, Edinburgh, and Australia. www.fearlessink.com and Ink in My Coffee: http://devonellington.wordpress.com

 Evelyn Jean Pine writes plays about that moment when you feel life is brand new — whether it is or not.
 Three of her plays are PlayGround Commissions: FIRST, about Bill Gates at 20, THE SECRETS OF THE WORLD about the Indians Columbus took to Queen Isabella, and ASTONISHMENT, about the birth of the movies.
 The SF Olympians Festival commissioned three of her plays, including WALKING A STARRY PATH, a country and western musical.
 She is a PlayGround Distinguished Playwright Award Winner, a June Ann Baker Prize Winner, and an alumni Resident Writer at the Djerassi Foundation.